suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

     - **Region (3)**: Select **<inject key="location" enableCopy="false"/>**
     - **Name (4)**: Enter **visionimageai<inject key="DeploymentID" enableCopy="false"/>**
     - **Pricing tier (5)** :Select **Standard S0**.
-    - **By checking this box I acknowledge that I have read and understood all the terms below**: *Selected*.

 1. Select **Review + create** then **Create** and wait for deployment to complete.